 What is valacyclovir hydrochloride?

-HSV and VZV infections are opportunistic infections (OIs) of HIV.
+HSV and VZV infections can be opportunistic infections (OIs) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the HIVinfo What is an Opportunistic Infection? fact sheet.

 How is valacyclovir hydrochloride used in people with HIV?